 Paying for the Costs of Adult Day Care or Respite Care

 Adult day care generally costs around $70 per day, with health day care costing slightly more than social day care.
 Considering you receive a full day of services for this price, this tends to be less expensive than even home healthcare and costs only a fraction of the cost of institutional care, such as assisted living or a nursing home (which can be $250 per day or more).
 Respite care pricing tends to depend on the type of facility you are receiving it from.
 In other words, if you are receiving respite care from a nursing home, expect to pay $250 per day or more.
 Respite care from an assisted living community may be slightly more than half of that price.

 For seniors who so not require full-time supervision and are looking for some additional care and socialization on weekdays, adult day care is often an excellent option.
 However, like most services, it has its limitations.
 Since these places are not open on nights and weekends, they are typically more of a supplement to home healthcare than an independent form of care.
 Similarly, respite care provides a higher level of services, but generally without the cost savings and only on a temporary basis.
-Nevertheless, for a senior receiving a relatively high level of home healthcare form a family member who is going on vacation may benefit from a few weeks of respite care in a nursing home.
+Nevertheless, for a senior receiving a relatively high level of home healthcare from a family member who is going on vacation may benefit from a few weeks of respite care in a nursing home.
 In some cases, respite care may be able to prevent that senior from needing to move into that nursing home on a full-time basis.